orbeon/orbeon-forms-doc/form-runner/api/authentication.md

 Until Orbeon Forms 2021.1.x included, it was not possible to easily pass user information when calling service APIs.
 It was only possible by using a workaround, such as deploying another instance of Orbeon Forms configured to use header-based authentication, separately from the rest of the application.
 In some cases, if you were using header-based authentication, this might work as well.

-With Orbeon Forms 2022.1, you can pass user information using Orbeon Forms HTTP headers:
+With Orbeon Forms 2022.1 and newer, you can pass user information using Orbeon Forms HTTP headers:

 - If using individual headers
     - `Orbeon-Username`